khalidmesbah/snippets/README.md

 # JS-Snippets
-some useful js snippets and notes
+some useful code snippets and notes